 Peter Jaffe – Music Director

-PETER JAFFE is in his third season as music director and conductor of the Folsom Lake Symphony.
+PETER JAFFE is in his fourth season as the dynamic music director and conductor of the Folsom Lake Symphony.
 Also serving as the music director for the Stockton Symphony since 1995 and for the Auburn Symphony since 2012, Mr. Jaffe is known for combining a passion for outreach and education with top-notch musicianship, and for fostering sustained artistic growth.
-Recipient of top awards from the Association of California Symphony Orchestras and the Stockton Arts Commission, he has been honored by the University of the Pacific and San Joaquin Delta College for innovations in educational programming and by the Brubeck Institute for distinguished service.
+Organizations ranging from the Association of California Symphony Orchestras to the Brubeck Institute and Goodwill Industries have honored Mr. Jaffe with prestigious awards for his innovations in educational programming and for his distinguished cultural contributions.
 Mr. Jaffe has spearheaded the commissions of several world premieres—Avner Dorman’s Uzu and Muzu from Kakaruzu earned the Stockton Symphony national recognition for community engagement activities dealing with crucial social issues, and a portion of the Stockton Symphony CD of Chris Brubeck’s Mark Twain’s World was broadcast nationally on NPR’s Performance Today.

 Mr. Jaffe has appeared as guest conductor with the Louisiana Philharmonic Orchestra, New Mexico Symphony Orchestra, Flagstaff Symphony Orchestra, Long Beach Symphony Orchestra, Symphony Silicon Valley, the Sacramento and Virginia Symphonies, and many other orchestras and music festivals across the country.
 He teaches every summer at the Conductor’s Institute of South Carolina, and he conducted and taught at the Aspen Music Festival for fourteen years—many of his Aspen performances have been broadcast nationally.
 He spent three seasons conducting at the Oberlin Conservatory and two as a visiting professor at Stanford University, highlighted by an Eastern European tour with the Stanford Symphony.
 He has served as music director for the Stockton Opera since 2001, and looks forward to conducting Humperdinck’s Hansel and Gretel in January.

 Many of Mr. Jaffe’s own arrangements have been commissioned by and performed with orchestras in Aspen, Chicago, Long Beach, and Stockton, including his Symphonic Birthday and his transcription of Haydn’s Arianna a Naxos for Jan DeGaetani, which was also performed by the Chamber Music Society of Lincoln Center.
 A CD of his lullaby arrangements was released on the Chandos label, featuring mezzo-soprano Nadia Pelle with Yuli Turovsky directing I Musici de Montréal.